TheGoodlike13/liberty_or_death/README.md

 I'll go and do that.
 Somehow.
 Bye.

 Let's go back to [#how_to_deploy](#how_to_deploy).
+Since we're using 'war' plugin, we can run

+    gradlew war

-Since we're using 'war' plugin, we can run 'gradlew war' which will produce a '.war' file in the build directory.
+which will produce a '.war' file in the build directory.
 I'd say that qualifies for step 2.